Skippybal/Thema9/README.md

 The data gathered from weka experiments is stored in the Experiments folder.
 In this folder you can find the experiment setups used, and the final results of the experiments.

 The dataset used for this experiment isn't in this repo.
-This is becuase the dataset isn't publically available.
-To get acces to the data please contact the Hanze Uiversity of Applied Sciences.
+This is because the dataset isn't publicly available.
+To get access to the data please contact the Hanze Uiversity of Applied Sciences.

 ### List of needed R libraries ###